Tatiana Maslany

 Tatiana Gabriele Maslany (/mæsˈlæni/ mas-LAN-ee; born September 22, 1985) is a Canadian actress.
-She rose to prominence for playing multiple characters in the science-fiction thriller television series Orphan Black (2013–2017), which won her a Primetime Emmy Award (2016), two Critics' Choice Awards (2013 and 2014), and five Canadian Screen Awards (2014–18).
+She rose to prominence for playing multiple characters in the science-fiction thriller television series Orphan Black (2013–2017), which won her a Primetime Emmy Award (2016) and five Canadian Screen Awards (2014–2018).
 Maslany is the first Canadian to win an Emmy in a major dramatic category for acting in a Canadian series.

 Maslany also appeared in television series such as Heartland (2008–2010), The Nativity (2010), Being Erica (2009–2011), Perry Mason (2020), and She-Hulk: Attorney at Law (2022) in the lead role of Jennifer Walters / She-Hulk.

-Her other notable films include Diary of the Dead (2007), Eastern Promises (2007), The Vow (2012), Picture Day (2012), Cas and Dylan (2013), Woman in Gold (2015), Stronger (2017), and Destroyer (2018).
-For starring in the romantic drama The Other Half (2016), she won the Canadian Screen Award for Best Actress.
+For starring in the romantic drama film The Other Half (2016), Maslany won the Canadian Screen Award for Best Actress.
+Her other notable films include Diary of the Dead (2007), Eastern Promises (2007), The Vow (2012), Picture Day (2012), Cas and Dylan (2013), Woman in Gold (2015), Stronger (2017), Destroyer (2018), Pink Wall (2019), and The Monkey (2025).

 Early life

 Maslany was born in Regina, Saskatchewan, the daughter of Daniel Maslany, a woodworker, and Renate (née Kratz), a French–English translator and interpreter.
 She has two younger brothers, fellow actor Daniel Maslany and animator Michael Maslany.
 She has Austrian, German, Polish, Romanian, and Ukrainian ancestry.
 For elementary school, Maslany was in French immersion and was taught in German by her mother before learning English.
-Additionally, her grandparents spoke German around her as a child.
+Additionally, her maternal grandparents spoke German around her as a child.
 She also speaks some Spanish.
 She has danced since age four and started community theatre and musicals at the age of nine.

 Maslany attended Dr. Martin LeBoldus High School, where she participated in school productions and improvisation, and graduated in 2003.
 While attending high school, she found paying acting jobs that allowed her to travel all over Canada with her parents' approval.
 She would work for a few months at a time and then return to school in Regina.
 She stated, "It wasn't an easy transition.
 I felt a little outside of it.
 Outside of both experiences, really."

-After completing high school, she took a gap year before entering the University of Regina, studying German, Ancient Greek, philosophy, psychology, and film.
+After completing high school, she took a gap year before entering the University of Regina, studying German, Ancient Greek, Philosophy, Psychology, and Film.
 She dropped out after half a semester.
 She spent some time doing theatre performances and travelling before settling in Toronto, Ontario, at the age of 20.